Brucelees/Nexus-labs-testnet/README.md

 ```

-To check Stats or renter screen
+To check Status or renter screen
 -----------

 ```